tom-bbc/AI-Safety-and-Alignment/AI-Alignment-Fast-Track/Unit 2: What makes aligning AI difficult?.md

 ### Problems with Reinforcement Learning from Human Feedback (RLHF) for AI safety

-* In their blog ["Introducing Superalignment"](https://openai.com/index/introducing-superalignment/) OpenAI researchers suggest we will need to go further than RLHF to align superintelligent AI models.
+* In their blog [&#34;Introducing Superalignment&#34;](https://openai.com/index/introducing-superalignment/) OpenAI researchers suggest we will need to go further than RLHF to align superintelligent AI models.
 * Flaws of RLHF:
-  * LLMs often engage in **sychophantic behaviour** where responses are given that aim to elicit human approval to maximise their reward during RLHF (researched by Anothropic in ["Towards Understanding Sychophancy in Language Models"](https://arxiv.org/pdf/2310.13548)).
+  * LLMs often engage in **sychophantic behaviour** where responses are given that aim to elicit human approval to maximise their reward during RLHF (researched by Anothropic in [&#34;Towards Understanding Sychophancy in Language Models&#34;](https://arxiv.org/pdf/2310.13548)).
 This includes answers that play into existing beliefs, and changing responses even when they are known to be correct.
-  * The process promptes the development of **situational awareness* in LLMs, as a model that understands the consept of what it is and the environment its in is likely to satisfy the goal of producing outputs that please its evaluators.
+  * The process promotes the development of *situational awareness* in LLMs, as a model that understands the consept of what it is and the environment its in is likely to satisfy the goal of producing outputs that please its evaluators.
 It could also allow the model to differentiale between training and deployment phases and exhibit different behaviour between the two.
   * The process would not be capable of identifying a **schemer** model that is misaligned and desceptive (e.g. Meta's [CICERO model](https://arxiv.org/pdf/2308.14752#page=6) was found to exhibit desceptive behaviour and the ability to knowingly relay false information, and an [OpenAI robot](https://openai.com/index/learning-from-human-preferences/) was found to exhibit reward hacking by tricking evaluators).
   * Human responses and evaluations are falliable, and can introduce inaccuracies and bias in addition to the challenges of scaling to higher capacity and more complex tasks.
   * **Jailbreak prompts** are known to get through the RLHF process and allow unsafe conduct.
 This suggests RLHF is not a very robust form of AI safety.